k1m0ch1/vaksin-jakarta/README.md

 # vaksin api jakarta

-because API service vaksinasi-corona.jakarta.go.id is sometime laggy, I made mirror API that simplify the data
+because API service vaksinasi-corona.jakarta.go.id is sometime laggy, I made mirror API that simplify the data in need to see the availability of the vaksin around jakarta

-I deploy this at `https://vaksin-jakarta.yggdrasil.id/`
+I deploy this at https://vaksin-jakarta.yggdrasil.id/ and for the frontend https://jakarta-vax-availability.vercel.app/

 data is included the vaccine location include with the schedule same with this https://twitter.com/mathdroid/status/1411712464916414467

 # requirements
-pip
+- pip
-pipenv
+- pipenv
-pm2
+- pm2

 # install
-1. pipenv instyall --deploy --system
+1. `pipenv instyall --deploy --system`

-## to run scrape for every 5 minutes
+# to run scrape for every 5 minutes
 `pm2 start ./scrape.py --interpreter python3 --cron "*/5 * * * *" --name scrape-vaksin-jakarta --watch`

-## to run the web server
+# to run the web server
 `pm2 start ./main.py --interpreter python3 --name vaksin-api`

 ## Data Format